These basic facts are at the core of WIEGO's work around social protection.

 Informal is normal.
-Informal employment accounts for the majority non-agricultural employment in the global South (as high as 82 per cent in South Asia and 66 per cent in Sub-Saharan Africa) (See Vanek et al. 2014.)
+Informal employment accounts for the majority (61%) of employment worldwide (as high as 89 per cent in Sub-Saharan Africa and 88 per cent in southern Asia).

 Social protection is a right for all workers.
 Informal workers have the same right as formal workers to healthy and safe working conditions and to have access to social protection schemes.
 Such programmes should be designed to reach as many workers as possible.